TromsFylkestrafikk/victor/README.md

 will be at least 28 GB, and during generation, 2x or 3x of this is used, depending on your setup.

+## Usage

+Install at least Tilemaker (see below) in order to be able to generate the necessary tiles.
+To serve tiles you also need Martin and preferably nginx as front-end.
+Run the `./bin/gen-tiles.sh` with no arguments to generate a world wide tile set with regional, detailed data of Norway.
+Run `./bin/gen-tiles.sh -h` for more detailed synopsis.

 ## Tools and configs involved

 ### Tilemaker